moolen/harbor-sync/docs_src/content/docs/getting_started.md

 ## Important Notes

-Harbor Sync Controller is **stateful**.
-Right now, it stores the credentials for the robot accounts on disk.
+Harbor Sync Controller is **stateless**.
+Right now, harbor-sync stores the credentials for the robot accounts in a crd.
 This is necessary because there is no way to retrieve the token from the harbor API.
-But using a dedicated volume to store the credentials is not strictly necessary.
-If the reconciler does not find the credentials, it will simply re-create the account and distribute the credentials to the respective namespaces.

-So in a worst-case scenario (pod dies, credentials lost) the robot accounts will be recreated.
+You can inspect the robot account credentials using: `kubectl get harborrobotaccount`.

 ## Next steps